top of page

 Foresty Contract Services

-Cultural Resource Management is the protection of culturally significant places and resources from future disturbance as part of healthy forests and healthy watersheds.
-Our THPO engages in consultation and pre planning to protect resources.
+Cultural Resource Management is the protection of culturally significant places and artifacts.
+Protecting these things from disturbance is an important part of maintaining healthy forests and watersheds.
+Our Tribal Historic Preservation Officer engages in consultation and pre-planning to protect resources.
 Our crews are trained in survey techniques and on-site monitoring.

 03